dvudd/CI_PP5/README.md

 ## Dashboard Design
 ### Page 1: Project Summary
 ![Project Summary](readme_images/page1.webp)
+Gives a quick summary of the project and lists the buisness requirements.
 ### Page 2: Predict House Prices
 ![Predict House Prices](readme_images/page2.webp)
+This is where the user can use the ML model to predict house prices.
+They can either predict the prices of the client's inherited houses or they can predict the sale price of a custom house.
 ### Page 3: Pricing Correlation
 ![Pricing Correlation](readme_images/page3.webp)
+Displays the results of the correlation analysis:
+* The dataset used for the analysis
+* Correlation plots for:
+    - Pearson correlation
+    - Spearman correlation
+    - A comparison of the two correlation methods
 ### Page 4: Project Hypothesis and Validation
 ![Project Hypothesis](readme_images/page4.webp)
+This page provides a summary of the initial hypothesis and conclusions.
 ### Page 5: ML Performance
 ![ML Performace](readme_images/page5.webp)
+This page details the ML pipeline and performance.

 ## Testing
 ### Validation